-Conservatories / porches Not applicable.
-Communal areas Not applicable.
-Garages and permanent outbuildings Not applicable.
+Communal areas None.
+Garages and permanent outbuildings Visually inspected.
+There is an attached single garage of brick construction with a flat roof, assumed to be overlaid in felt or similar.
 Outside areas and boundaries Visually inspected.
-Private gardens to front and rear of the building comprising a mixture of lawn and paving.
-Boundaries are defined with metal and timber fencing.
-There are brick retaining walls to the side of the building.
+The property has private gardens to the front, side and rear with mixed fence, hedge and masonry boundaries.
 Ceilings Visually inspected from floor level.
-Plasterboard.
+Plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Solid plaster.
+Mix of solid hard plastered.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Floors are suspended timber.
+Suspended timber flooring throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery comprises timber skirting and door surrounds, a timber tread and riser staircase and internal doors are of timber panel unit.
-Kitchen fittings comprise basic wall and floor mounted units.
-Chimney breasts and fireplaces Not applicable.
+Skirtings and facings are timber.
+Internal doors are hollow panel units.
+Kitchen fittings comprise wall and floor mounted units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There appears to be a living flame style gas fire within the former fireplace in the sitting room.

 Internal decorations Visually inspected.
-Paper, paint and tile.

-Cellars Not applicable.
+Wall paper and paint.
+Cellars None.
+Ochars NOTIC.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the Mains Grid with the meter and fuse box wall mounted within the hall.
+Electricity is from the mains grid with the meter and consumer unit located in the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas appears to be from the mains supply with the meter located in an external inspection box.
+Gas is from the mains supply with the meter located in a kitchen cupboard.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
-Sanitary arrangements comprise a three piece suite within the bathroom consisting of WC, wash-hand basin and bath.
+Cold water is from the public main and where seen, plumbing fittings were of copper and PVC pipework.
+The sanitary arrangements comprise a three piece white suite in the bathroom.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Gas central heating via radiators.
-The gas boiler also appears to provide hot water on demand.
+The property has a system of gas central heating via radiators.
+The gas boiler is located in the kitchen cupboard and also provides hot water on demand.